STRHunter/TRIM/Readme.txt

-Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 94 206 90 Provide the range of indices of TRIM Vectors for the class Non-animal Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 217 218 2 Classifier with motif length %d has been written to file Bagging_claffifier_k=7.txt
+Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 94 206 90 Provide the range of indices of TRIM Vectors for the class Non-animal Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 217 218 2 Classifier with motif length 7 has been written to file Bagging_claffifier_k=7.txt